Creating a Will

 Why do I Need a LegalShield Lawyer?

 There’s no law stating that you can’t create your own will, but there are plenty of reasons to seek out a lawyer for your estate planning.
-However, there are specific requirements as to what needs to be in a Will and plenty of considerations that a lawyer can provide counsel on.
+However, there are specific requirements as to what needs to be in different types of Wills and plenty of considerations that a lawyer can provide counsel on.
 Using a lawyer for Wills, Powers of Attorney, and all the other important legal documents needed to protect yourself and your family ensures that you’re not making critical mistakes that could render the documents invalid or useless.

 LegalShield Members can get help from a provider lawyer with a Will, without having to worry about the expense.
 Plans start at $29.95 a month and include valuable estate planning advice and documents, including a Will, at no extra charge.